 Peptidoglycan subunits found in gram positive and gram negative bacteria:

+Muramyl dipeptide (MdP)

 N-acetyl glucosamine (NAG)

 N-acetyl muramic acid (NAM)

-Muramyl dipeptide (MdP)

 Lipopolysaccharide (LPS) found in gram negative bacteria and

 Teichoic Acid (TA) found in gram positive bacteria.

 These reagents are all commercially available.
 I will incubate cells at 25⁰C and 37⁰C if capsule was induced at both temperatures in Aim 1.
 Otherwise, I will only carry out these experiments at 37⁰C.
 Depending on results from pilot studies I will further characterize the effect of lipopolysaccharide by incubating yeast cells with the subunits lipid-A (antigenic), core polysaccharide and/or o-polysaccharide.